Zell am See Schmittenhöhe Skiing & Snowboarding

 There aren’t too many places that can boast having cable car cabins designed by Porsche.
 Zell am See can and does …….. boast about it that is! it does look pretty cool (if you are into that, but who really cares).
 Putting that aside, Schmitten does have an expansive & modern lift system hauling skiers and boarders up its 77km of premier piste skiing.
 The resort would be better off boasting about their sexy new black gondolas.
 When did all new gondolas become black?

 Lifts total 28 and include 2 cable cars, 7 gondolas, 10 chairlifts & numerous surface lifts.
 All lifts are modern or functional for the respective locations.
-Some obvious exceptions are the lifts up to the Sonnkogel; an old clanger of a cable car & triple chair.
+Some obvious exceptions are the old clanger of a cable car up to the Sonnkogel.
 Upgrades to lifts are ongoing, with new gondolas being introduced in recent years including connecting up from the valley near Saalbach.
-The old Sonnkogel triple is being replaced a hooded six-seater for season 23/24, opening up 500m of quality skiable vertical without aging excessively on the way back up!
+Most recently, the old Sonnkogel triple was replaced with a hooded six-seater for season 23/24, opening up 500m of quality skiable vertical without aging excessively on the way back up!

 Lift Pass